PrathameshBhagat/Spring-Earning-Revenue-Converter/README.md

 # Target User
 Target users for this project are freelancers, NRI's, working professionals and even part-time earning students wanting their earning to be more efficiently overviewed, calculated and managed.
 # Progress
-Currently this isn't deployed to any server and remains at local server but soon would be delpoyed to AWS/AZURE.
+Currently this isn't deployed to any server and remains at local server but soon would be delpoyed to AWS/AZURE cloud servers.
 This as of now it relies on stored currency exchange data instead of live currency rates from a third party API which would soon be updated.
 #  Outputs
 They are as follows: